Submitted by george.somers@… on

 Maddie was born with cerebral palsy, which means that her left side is weaker than her right, she struggles with her coordination and she gets tired very easily.

-Shortly before he seventeenth birthday, she qualified to represent Team GB at the 2024 Paris Paralympics, in the 100 metres (T38) and long jump.
+Shortly before her seventeenth birthday, she qualified to represent Team GB at the 2024 Paris Paralympics, in the 100 metres (T38) and long jump.
 An incredible achievement, especially while still studying for her GCSEs!

-There was just one problem: with less then a month between learning that she'd qualified, and traveling to France, the family had to work out how they would afford this once-in-a-lifetime trip to show her their support.
+There was just one problem: with less than a month between learning that she'd qualified, and traveling to France, the family had to work out how they would afford this once-in-a-lifetime trip to show her their support.

 Sarah gave us a call, and we were delighted to provide the family with a Wellbeing grant to help relieve the financial strain.